awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/7_failure_injection_app.md

 * Website remains available
 * The remaining two EC2 instances are handling all the requests (as per the displayed `instance_id`)
+* Also note the `availability_zone` value when you refresh.
+You can see that requests are being handled by the EC2 instances in only two Availability Zones, while the EC2 instance in the third zone is being replaced

+Load balancing and Auto Scaling work here much they way they did for the [EC2 failure injection experiment](../4_failure_injection_ec2#response).

+{{%expand "[Optional] If you want to review the Load balancing and Auto Scaling behavior again for this case, click here" %}}

 #### 7.2.2 Load balancing